ASSYRIANS

 When Islam became the dominant religious and political power (ca 650 AD) the Assyrians became a subject people in their own land, a status they’ve had since.

-The 20th century has been a disaster for the Assyrians, with genocides by the Turks, Iraqis, and now IS.
-Today there are about 3.3 million Assyrians world-wide.
-Less than 1 million are still in their native land, which includes northern Iraq between the Tigris & Euphrates Rivers, parts of NE Syria, NW Iran, and SE Turkey.
+The 20th century has been a disaster for the Assyrians, with genocides by the Turks, Iraqis, and Islamic State.
+Today there are over 3.5 million Assyrians world-wide.
+About 1/2 million are still in their native land, which includes northern Iraq between the Tigris & Euphrates Rivers, parts of NE Syria, NW Iran, and SE Turkey.
+The other 3+ million are scattered everywhere, with the largest numbers in the USA (600,000) Sweden (150,000), Germany (100,000), Jordan (100.000), Australia ((60,000), and 17+ other countries.

-Famous Assyrians include actor F. Murray Abraham, filmmaker Terence Malick, poet Khalil Gibran, and tennis star Andre Agassi.
+Famous Assyrians include actor F. Murray Abraham, filmmaker Terence Malick, poet Kahlil Gibran, and tennis star Andre Agassi.